salman-uq2024/web-to-sheets/README.md

 - **[Demo Instructions](docs/demo.md)**: Offline testing and fixture usage.
 - **[Operations Guide](docs/ops.md)**: Troubleshooting, config tips, and best practices.

+## Automation

+- GitHub Actions [`ci.yml`](.github/workflows/ci.yml) runs Ruff + pytest on Python 3.11 and 3.12.
+- [`demo.yml`](.github/workflows/demo.yml) can be triggered manually (or on main pushes) to execute the offline demo and upload the CSV/log artifacts—handy for sharing results with reviewers without requiring a local setup.

 ## Skills Demonstrated

 This project highlights expertise in:
-- Web scraping with ethical considerations (selectors, robots.txt compliance).
+- Web scraping with ethical considerations (selectors, robots.txt compliance, domain guards).
-- Google APIs integration (gspread for Sheets manipulation).
+- Google APIs integration (gspread for Sheets manipulation) with service-account flows.
-- CLI development (argparse for user-friendly interfaces).
+- CLI development (argparse for user-friendly interfaces) and operational logging via Python's logging module with env-configurable levels.
-- Error handling, logging (structlog), and data validation for production-ready code.
-- Testing (pytest) and automation scripting for maintainable pipelines.
+- Testing (pytest) and automation scripting for maintainable pipelines, plus lint automation with Ruff.

 ## Ethical Use